-- creating a short documentary about procedures/methods for creating traditional artefacts such as carving, weaving or extracting and preparing traditional medicines - 11. preparing culturally appropriate questions to ask in an interview with Elders and/or community members for a documentary about local customs, History and cultural heritage - 12. creating interactive presentations or resources that highlight the benefits of maintaining or strengthening language or culture, for example, showcasing traditional storytelling, songs or dances - 13. composing and performing songs, jingles or advertisements, for example, composing a song that celebrates cultural heritage, creating an advertisement promoting traditional handicrafts or creating a jingle about emu oil - 14. using multimodal presentations to showcase First Nations traditional resources and businesses commenting on Indigenous Cultural Intellectual Property (ICIP) rights - 15. creating and performing a skit that re-enacts historical events significant to the community - obtaining permission from Elders and/or local community to create artwork that reflects traditional motifs, or to perform a traditional dance that tells a cultural story, respecting cultural norms and sensitivity appropriate to Country/Place - 17. creating bilingual texts, using subtitles and captions, to inform the school community about aspects of [Language] culture, for example, creating bilingual texts that incorporate photos, maps, timelines, stories, and songs to showcase cultural events and experiences
+- 6. creating texts such as a profile, photo montage or avatar, choosing what aspects to share about themselves or to create superheroes based on Creation, Dreamtime or traditional stories or totems - designing an informative multimodal text about introducing an aspect of their immediate environment or personal worlds, for example, creating a tour of their school, a guide to their favourite place in their Country/Place - 8. creating a short documentary about procedures/methods for creating traditional artefacts such as carving, weaving or extracting and preparing traditional medicines - using key words or expressions to compose a description of characters, significant people, events or Country/Place in different types of informative or imaginative texts - 10. creating interactive presentations or resources that highlight the benefits of maintaining or strengthening language or culture, for example, showcasing traditional storytelling, songs or dances - 11. composing and performing songs, jingles or advertisements, for example, composing a song that celebrates cultural heritage, creating an advertisement promoting traditional handicrafts or creating a jingle about emu oil - 12. using multimodal presentations to showcase First nations traditional resources and businesses commenting on Indigenous Cultural Intellectual Property (ICIP) rights - 13. obtaining permission from Elders or local community to create artwork that reflects traditional motifs, or to perform a traditional dance that tells a cultural story, respecting cultural norms and sensitivity appropriate to Country/Place and People - 14. creating bilingual texts, using subtitles and captions, to inform the school community about aspects of [Language] culture, for example, creating bilingual texts that incorporate photos, maps, timelines, stories, and songs to showcase cultural events and experiences